 The Great Lakes Panel on Aquatic Nuisance Species coordinates education, research, management and policy efforts to prevent new AIS from entering the basin and to control and mitigate those AIS populations already established.
 The Great Lakes Panel is one of six regional panels that report to the federal Aquatic Nuisance Species Task Force, which coordinates AIS efforts on a federal level.

-This action-based, strategic plan updates the New York Department of Environmental Conservation's (NYDEC) "Nonindigenous Aquatic Species Management Plan," which was written in 1993.
+This action-based, strategic plan updates the New York Department of Environmental Conservation's "Nonindigenous Aquatic Species Management Plan," which was written in 1993.
 A draft version of the plan was released for public comment from October 29 - December 15, 2014.
 The final plan includes a summary of the nearly 300 comments received during the public review process.
-The plan includes more than 50 actions designed to address prevention, detection, and response to Aquatic Invasive Species (AIS).
+The plan includes more than 50 actions designed to address prevention, detection, and response to aquatic invasive species.